 Within ten minutes walking distance from the Diu Fort, the still fully-functional early seventeenth century St. Paul Church with its distinctive Baroque façade that is unique and unusual in India.
 Although not at its best shape, there were still some impressive decor elements inside the church: the elaborate carved woodwork of the pulpit (the raised platform from which the preacher used to deliver the sermon), the statues of St. Mary and other saints at the altar, the carved decorations in white stucco on the ceiling and walls.

 Just next to St. Paul Church is the St. Thomas Church that now serves as the Diu Museum.
 Built in 1598 and labeled as Gothic Architecture, this church’s façade and inside walls were in need of some serious maintenance with most of its white coating peeling off.

-Inside several wooden statues of saints and different crucifixes were displayed, along with (I think) some archeological findings (mostly, stone inscriptions in Portuguese that seemed to be tombstones).
+Inside several wooden statues of saints and various crucifixes were displayed, along with (I think) some archeological findings (mostly, stone inscriptions in Portuguese that seemed to be tombstones).

 Again it was a visit that left a lot to our imagination, guessing and future searching for details about the pieces exhibited.
-Either you have some (even if very small) background on Portuguese (Art) History or you don’t know what you’re looking at.
+Either you have some (even if minimal) background on Portuguese (Art) History, or you don’t know what you’re looking at.

 Address: St. Thomas Church building, Diu 362520

 I wouldn’t say that spending time at the beach was one of the reasons for me to see Diu.
 In fact, I’m not much of a beach person, although I enjoy the soothing of the waves, the sunset, the smell of the sea.
 But in the back of my head, when I hear the word “beach,” usually that’s not the first image that pops up.
 I immediately think of a crowd of oiled up sunbathers and not an inch of free sand to be seen.